StevePro7/PlatformerSMS/README_Notes.md

 - 0x004F	DelaySpeed	Used during dev disables screen delays.
 - 0x0050	Invincible	Non-zero value enables auto invincible.
 - 0x0051	Difficulty	Set value to 1=Hard otherwise use Easy.
+- 0x0052	Game Speed	Set value to 0=Fast otherwise use Slow.
-- 0x0052	World No.	Set start world no to zero-based value.
+- 0x0053	World No.	Set start world no to zero-based value.
-- 0x0053	Round No.	Set start round no to zero-based value.
+- 0x0054	Round No.	Set start round no to zero-based value.
-- 0x0054	Music Off	Set 0=music to play otherwise disabled.
+- 0x0055	Music Off	Set 0=music to play otherwise disabled.
-- 0x0055	Sound Off	Set 0=sound to play otherwise disabled.
+- 0x0056	Sound Off	Set 0=sound to play otherwise disabled.
-- 0x0056	Enemy move	Set value non-zero to disable movement.
+- 0x0057	Enemy move	Set value non-zero to disable movement.

 ###### CHEATS
 Press button 2 five times on Start screen and you'll be invincible each game this is actioned.